vygr1/tymheredd/README.md

 ## logTemp.py
 [Temperature sensor](https://core-electronics.com.au/waterproof-ds18b20-digital-temperature-sensor.html) logging.
 Reads the temp <samples> times from each sensor waiting ~1 second between reads.
 Appends the average of the reads to a file.

+## printForecast.py
+Outputs data stored in forecast.py's pickle file to the console.

+## testTempSensors.py
+Outputs a reading from each temperature sensor to the console.